gamesbook/protograf/docs/source/core_shapes.rst

       - *height* of ``3`` cm
       - *top* of ``1.5`` cm
-      - *borders* - a list of sets of custom settings for each side; each set can contain""
+      - *borders* - a list of sets of custom settings for each side; each set can contain:

         - `direction` - one of n(orth), s(outh), e(ast) or w(est)
         - `width` - the line thickness
         - `color` - either a named color or a hexadecimal value
         - `style` - ``True`` makes it dotted; or a list of values creates dashes

         Direction and width are required, but color and style are optional.

-One or more border values can be used together with spaces between them e.g. ``n s`` to draw lines on both north **and** south sides.
+        Multiple border values can be used, with spaces between them, e.g. ``n s`` to draw lines on both north **and** south sides.

 ===== ======